 - A team approach

-- SPECIAL BONUS SECTION: Weight-loss strategies for diabetes
+- SPECIAL BONUS SECTION: Lifestyle strategies for managing diabetes

 - Oral medications